-Container parks often have a temporary lease on the land of anywhere between 5-15 years.
+Retail parks often have a temporary lease on the land of anywhere between 5-15 years.
 Some Council-owned land is sat unused, so authorities may be willing to temporarily lease the area to generate extra income for the area.
 This type of short lease is ideal for a container park as the units can be transported to alternative locations once the tenancy runs out.
-The containers themselves are durable, and can withstand all sorts of weather.
-This ensures vendors and their customers are kept sheltered and dry while browsing the container park.
+The units themselves are durable, and can withstand all sorts of weather.
+This ensures vendors and their customers are kept sheltered and dry while browsing the park.

 Where Are The Best Container Retail Parks?

 Silverdale Enterprise Centre consists of twelve 40ft self-contained units.
 These units have been converted and offer office and workshop space for start-ups and small businesses.
 The centre also has a shared 30ft welfare/toilet block to create a practical extension for the existing site.

 Installed in Shoreditch by Roger Wade in 2011, BoxPark was the first UK container retail park.
 The business now consists of two additional parks in central London locations.
 The award-winning retail park provides visitors with a range of well-known brands, independent shops and convenient street food outlets.

 Stack is a vibrant park full of street food vendors, bars and local businesses.
 It has been recently granted an extended license, meaning it will stay on its current site until at least 2024.
 Stack has also recently opened a sister site in Seaburn.

 Manchester’s Hatch consists of a central courtyard surrounded by a mix of independent retailers, breweries, and restaurants all housed in repurposed units.
 Hatch also hosts a variety of events and live music acts.